Study Abroad During The Pandemic at Seoul National University

-I talked to a fellow student from China about motivations for going abroad.
-At the end of our conversation, he concluded: “It really seems like you are the person who decides how your life is like.”
-This comment made me contemplate and I am incredibly grateful for being allowed to make decisions based on what I consider good for myself, rather than primarily trying to fulfill other people’s expectations.
+I talked to a fellow student from China about his motivations for going abroad.
+At the end of our conversation, he concluded: This comment made me contemplate and I am incredibly grateful for being allowed to make decisions based on what I consider good for myself, rather than primarily trying to fulfill other people’s expectations.

 What was the most impressive cultural experience?

 One of the most impressive differences between Asian and European culture for me is how well technology is applied to cut short many processes.
 That leads to a completely different standard in terms of how long people are willing to wait for getting respective results: consumer loans are issued within a few minutes, waiting for more than one week until receiving the grade for a university assignment is totally unacceptable and queuing at a counter until the favorite coffee or meal is prepared is nothing Asians would do.